iuscommunity/sphinx_iuscommunity/pages/TheSafeRepoInitiative.rst

 ====================

-This type of package provides the same software that another Stock Package (i.e. php53 provides php).
+This type of package provides the same software that another Stock Package (i.e. php55u provides php).
 The IUS Community Project is an example of a 3rd Party Repo that provides Replacement Packages.
 The following rules apply:

 * Can not Obsolete a Stock Distro Package
 * Can not have the same name as another Stock Distro Package
 * Must Provide the software it is replacing and be [more or less] compatible with other Stock Distro Packages that require it.
-* Must explicitly Conflict with a Stock Distro Package (via the spec).
-For example the package php53 "Conflicts: php < 5.3", but it "Provides: php =
+* Must explicitly conflict with a Stock Distro Package (via the spec).
+For example the package php55u "Conflicts: php < 5.5", but it "Provides: php =
   %{version}".

 Must not automatically install, upgrade, or replace Stock Distro Packages when